Italy in April: all you need to know to plan the perfect trip in 2023

 Visiting Italy in April: all you need to know to plan a trip!
-The best places to visit in April in Italy, when to book what, what to expect from the weather.
+The best places to visit in April in Italy with kids (and without!), when to book what, what to expect from the weather.
+Updated Oct.
+2023

-April is one of the best months to visit Italy, a lovely time when spring blossoms in full force bringing pleasant temperatures, flowers and fragrant air.
+April is a beautiful month to visit Italy, a lovely time when spring blossoms in full force bringing pleasant temperatures, flowers and fragrant air.

 An old Italian saying goes ‘Aprile, dolce dormire’ (April, sweet sleeping) and indeed, April in Italy is a month that makes you want to go slow and rest.